Dark Dice: Season 2: The Long Road

+Season 3: Liberty Vigilance

+The third season is an actual play using the Liberty: A.F.T.E.R tabletop role-playing game, consisting of a single season of 13 episodes released in 2018.
+It features the voice talents of Ashly Burch, Eric Nelsen, Dave Fennoy, Lani Minella, and George Lowe.

-Season 3: Shores of the Silver Thrum
+Season 4: Shores of the Silver Thrum

-The third season marks a departure from the three previous campaigns, acting as a stand-alone story set in the same world, and following a party of new characters.
+The fourth season is a stand-alone story set in the same world, and following a party of new characters.
 It takes place on a 190-years old ship called The Willow's Wake, whose crew, hired by the Farhauler Company and including the Orc deckhand Konvo and the Human shipwright Jare Driftwood, is tasked with transporting cargo from Embergrad northward to Winterport, a Vinnelhaven colony within the Northrealm lands.
 Several guests are also aboard: the trio of Elf clan leader Vind Greyview, half-Orc warlock Agé Ogun, and wide-eyed young Halfling Nimbleremble "Nimble" Troutspinetrout, travelling together in a quest to appease the Gods whom they believe have repudiated their respective villages in the Blackstone Forest, the lively Tiefling Vivianna Bloodchamber and the Human noblewoman Lady Lán Qiu, seeking help for her cursed native lands.

 Official art of the first season's characters.
 From top to bottom and left to right: The Nameless God, Iaus Innskeep, Soren Arkright, Flygia of Zarketh, Sister Cavernsfall, Father Westpike, and Rowena Granitepike.

 The Willow's Wake's first stop on its way to Winterport is the town-island of the Sunken Bulwark, populated by believers in a god named The Sunken One, where the guests meet the Halfling bard Yuehai, also to join the ship as a guest from that point onward and who tells the story of the nearby Diviner Shell Cave, which legends say tells one the truth of their innermost desires.
 The Blackstone trio investigates the cave and soon find themselves in a dangerous situation; while it seems that they might escape safely, Vind, aware that Agé suspects that he killed his brother to become tribe leader, seizes this opportunity to push the other two into the storming waters filling the cave and flee.
 Agé barely survives but realizes that Nimble died during the struggle, and promises to kill Vind in revenge.